MicrosoftDocs/well-architected/well-architected/ai/grounding-data-design.md

 ## Data preparation

 Grounding data is based on existing data, which needs to be made suitable for semantic querying.
-Some queries to find relevant document in the index can be literal matching.
+Some queries to find relevant documents in the index can be literal matching.
 Other queries require fuzzy matching.

 Before contextual data is ready to support inferencing requests to the model, there's an upfront preprocessing step that aims at cleaning, transforming, and structuring data.
 The goal is to reduce noise and bias, search efficiently, and maximize relevancy of the index searches.
 The choice tools or logic for preprocessing depends on the workload team, but there are some broad considerations.